Ketheroth/agricraft.github.io/docs/customization/plant.md

     {
       // The probability the particle will spawn [range 0.0-1.0].
       "probability": 0.5,
-      // An array containing the indexes of the stages the plant can produce particles.
+      // An array containing the indexes (0-indexed) of the stages the plant can produce particles.
       "stages": [
-        7
-      ],
+        7  // in this example, the effect is only present on the last stage ],
       // The id of the particle
       "particle": "minecraft:smoke",